bastikr/boolean.py/docs/concepts.rst

 AND
 ^^^

-A boolean function of order 2 or more with the truthtable for two elements
+A boolean function of order 2 or more with the truth table for two elements

 +---+---+----------+